Del-S/ppro/README.md

 In the first case it's possible to get 0 results for your component selection.
 But that should not be the case in the second approach.

 Current progress:
-- Form to add/create/trash templates
-- Template connection to components
+- Administration is complete.
+- Eshop style frontend
+- Images on front-end and fancybox

 Current issues:
-- Image and Gallery administration
-- Front-end basic styles
 - Fix UTF-8 encoding
 - User login + security
+- Core functions by voting

 # Dependencies